ubuntu/ubuntu-project-docs/docs/reference/exception-OpenLDAPUpdates.rst

    Upstream tests are always executed during build-time.
 There are many reverse dependencies whose dep8 tests depend on OpenLDAP so the coverage is good.
 Nevertheless, there is always a risk for something to break since we are dealing with a microrelease upgrade.
 Whenever a test failure is detected, we will be on top of it and make sure it doesn't affect existing users.

-   TODO: consider any other regression potential specific to the version being updated and list if any or list N/A.
+   TODO: consider any other regression potential specific to the version being updated and list if any or list N/A.  OpenLDAP is used as a library by many other projects, so care must be taken when considering how this MRE might affect these dependencies.